huascarmm/gatsby-source-subsocial/README.md

 - substrateNodeUrl: subsocial websocket
 - ipfsNodeUrl : ipfs url
 - spaceIds : Array of spaces you want to show
-- addressAccount : posts from address you want to show
-- phraseSecret: your address passPhrase
+- seedPhrase: your address passPhrase

 For example